Daimler says ready to discuss more cooperation with Aston Martin

 Palmer had unsuccessfully sought to persuade Nissan's CEO Carlos Ghosn to invest in the sportscar maker before he jumped ship, sources have said.

-In May last year Italian tycoon Andrea Bonomi's Investindustrial bought 37.5 percent of Aston Martin in a $241 million (149.6 million pounds) deal with Kuwaiti controlling shareholders Investment Dar and Adeem Investment.
+In May last year Italian tycoon Andrea Bonomi's Investindustrial bought 37.5 percent of Aston Martin in a $241 million deal with Kuwaiti controlling shareholders Investment Dar and Adeem Investment.

 Two months later Aston announced a deal to develop a new generation of V8 engines with AMG, the Mercedes high-performance division of Daimler, as well as sharing some electronics.